Supporting women on their journey of

 EMDR

 After years of offering talk therapy to many, different and alike, I knew I needed to bring in supportive therapeutic modalities to help support and complete true healing.
-So many clients were getting close to “being there”, but still felt stuck up on some old, deeply rooted and wounded final frontiers of resolve.
+So many clients were getting close to “being there”, but still felt stuck up on some old, deeply rooted, and wounded final frontiers of resolve.

-Eye Movement Desensitization and Reprocessing (EMDR) focuses on reprocessing damaged or maladaptively stored memories that are often the backbone of trauma, PTSD, depression, anxiety, addiction, grief and more.
+Eye Movement Desensitization and Reprocessing (EMDR) focuses on reprocessing damaged or maladaptively stored memories that are often the backbone of trauma, PTSD, depression, anxiety, addiction, grief, and more.

 • This modality is an evidence based practice, meaning it has been deeply studied, researched and proven to be effective in helping our brains get unstuck from distressing emotional and physiological symptoms!